rantao16/rantao16.github.io/_pages/about.md

 My research focuses on probability and stochastic analysis, with their applications to statistical physics.
 Currently, I am working on some stochastic heat equations and KPZ equations.

+I am on the 2024-2025 postdoc job market!

 Preprints and Publications:
 ---
 * Fluctuation exponents of the half-space KPZ at stationarity. (with Yu Gu)